HBKHI/GensynAI/README.md

 ---

 ### Node Name
-* Now your node started running, Find your name after word `Hello`, like mine is `whistling hulking armadillo` as in the image below (You can use `CTRL+SHIFT+F` to search Hello in terminal)
+* Now your node started running, Find your name after word `Hello`, it would essentially be three words, for example `leaping tenacoius dog`
 ---

 ### Screen commands